thindil/nish/README.md

 the global alias, it is available for the main directory `/` and all subdirectories.
 It executes command `mc --nosubshell`.

-The definition of the local alias can looks that:
+The definition of the local alias can look that:

-    Id: 2
+    ID: 2
     Name: listdocs
     Path: /home/user
     Recursive: 0